blue-jay/blue-jay.github.io.hugo/content/configuration/index.md

   Session    session.Info  `json:"Session"`
   Template   view.Template `json:"Template"`
   View       view.Info     `json:"View"`
-  Path       string
+  path       string
 }
 ```

-The **Info** struct is simply a container that nests structs from packages in
+The **Info** struct is a container that nests structs from packages in
 the **Core** library that need variables configured.
 The **Path** variable is
 the location of the env.json file.
 Here is a list mapping the JSON keys to
 structs: